 We did everything we could.

-When she nearly burnt the house down while microwaving mac and cheese in the middle of the night, we had to admit that she had a rare eating disorder: binge-eating.
+Then, she nearly burnt the house down while microwaving mac and cheese in the middle of the night.

 I contacted our children’s hospital eating disorders unit to request an evaluation.
 After a lengthy phone interview, the counselor offered a spot in a therapeutic group for teens with anorexia.
 This was not what my young, sensitive, and impressionable girl needed.